Hamo254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 4-global variables: a script that lists environment variables File 5-local variables: a script that lists all local variables and environment variables, and functions File 6-create local variable: a script that creates a local variable best and assigns a value school
+File 4-global variables: a script that lists environment variables File 5-local variables: a script that lists all local variables and environment variables, and functions File 6-create local variable: a script that creates a local variable best and assigns a value school File 7-create global variable: a script that creates a global variable BEST and assigns a value School